ypark9/yopa.page/content/blog/2026-02-14-Why-You-Should-Switch-to-Uv.md

 This is my favorite feature.
 If a project requires Python 3.12 but you only have 3.11 installed, tools like `poetry` will complain.
 You’d have to go to `pyenv`, install 3.12, and then tell poetry to use it.

-With `uv`, you just define the required python version in your project. `uv` will **automatically download and install** the correct Python version for that project if it's missing, in an isolated manner.
-No more global Python version conflicts.
+With `uv`, you just define the required python version in your project. `uv` will **automatically download and install** the correct Python version for that project if it's missing, in an isolated manner (in `.venv`).
+No more global Python version conflicts!!

 ## Comparison: uv vs Poetry